 Wild Kratts, Super Why, Word World and the Magic School Bus are some of our favorite ways to learn reading, math and science.
 In order to watch all the seasons of PBS kids shows without cable, we subscribe to the PBS kids channel on Amazon Prime.

-he grocery store, the bank, the thrift store – all excellent learning opportunities.
+The grocery store, the bank, the thrift store – all excellent learning opportunities.
+Real life.

 I don’t know who doesn’t like to receive an actual note in the mail as opposed to junk mail and bills.